Chronic pain top reason for medical marijuana use, study says

 About 85 percent of patients’ reasons were supported by substantial or conclusive evidence in the National Academies report.

-The study shows people are learning about the evidence for cannabis and its chemical components, said Ziva Cooper of University of California Los Angeles’ Cannabis Research Initiative.
+The study shows people are learning about the evidence for cannabis and its chemical components, said Ziva Cooper of the Cannabis Research Initiative at the University of California, Los Angeles.
 Cooper served on the National Academies report committee, but wasn’t involved in the new study.

-About two-thirds of the about 730,000 reasons were related to chronic pain, the study found.
+About two-thirds of the roughly 730,000 reasons were related to chronic pain, the study found.
 Patients could report more than one pain condition, so the figure may overestimate patient numbers.

-Patients include 37-year-old Brandian Smith of Pana, Illinois, who qualifies because she has fibromyalgia.
+Patients include Brandian Smith, 37, of Pana, Illinois, who qualifies because she has fibromyalgia.
 On bad days, her muscles feel like they’re being squeezed in a vise.
 She said she has stopped taking opioid painkillers because marijuana works better for her.
 She spends about $300 a month at her marijuana dispensary.

 “Cannabis is the first thing I’ve found that actually makes the pain go away and not leave me so high that I can’t enjoy my day,” Smith said.